 The home sleeps six.
 Bedroom #1 has a queen sized bed and 2 walk-in closets.
 Bedroom #2 also has a queen bed with a large walk-in closet.
 Bedroom three has a bunk bed (two twins) and a twin fold-out futon.
 The fold out futon is only comfortable for smaller children.
 The upstairs bathroom, shared by the three bedrooms, is very large and has a bathtub/shower combination.
 The downstairs bath is off of the family room and has a walk-in shower.
 There are games, toys, and books for small children.
-We also have two pack-n-play cribs for infants if needed.
+We also have a pack-n-play crib for infants if needed.
 This home does not have air conditioning.

 Guests have 24 hour access to the property via a key lock box.

 The house is located in a beautiful residential neighborhood.
 There is plenty of street parking in front of the house.
 Columbia Park is two blocks away and has a playground, splash pad, swimming pool, and walking trails.
 The University of Portland campus is .6 miles away (about 10 blocks) and is a lovely walk along Willamette Blvd. which has a view of downtown Portland.
 The nearest grocery store is New Seasons and is one mile away at 6300 N Lombard Ave.
 Another large grocery store, Fred Meyer, is 1.3 miles from the house at 6850 N Lombard Ave.